Frequently Asked Questions

 The effect of whitening gel on enamel, dentine and pulp:

 Owing to the sensitivity associated with tooth whitening, it is often wrongly assumed that whitening causes pulpal damage.
-JO Fugaro, et al, did a study in 2004 on the reaction of pulpal tissue to two weeks use of 10% carbamide peroxide.
-The findings from this study demonstrated that 10% carbamide peroxide can cause mild, localized pulp reactions, however, these did not affect the overall health of the pulp tissue and were reversible within two weeks post-treatment.
+JO Fugaro, et al, did a study in 2004 on the reaction of pulpal tissue to two weeks’ use of 10% carbamide peroxide.
+The findings from this study demonstrated that 10% carbamide peroxide can cause mild, localized pulp reactions.
+However, these did not affect the overall health of the pulp tissue and were reversible within two weeks post-treatment.
 Therefore, two weeks of treatment with 10% carbamide peroxide is considered safe for the pulp.

 Absolutely not!
 There are several reasons as to why this is a dangerous idea.
 Teeth whitening is an act of dentistry and can only be done by a dentist, or under the supervision of a dentist, by appropriately qualified professionals.
 You must have a comprehensive dental examination prior to teeth whitening and this cannot be done by hairdressers and beauticians.
+Any underlying oral health conditions will need rectifying prior to a course of teeth whitening, and a beautician is not qualified to understand the implications of these conditions, so you should never take these kinds of risks with your health.

 By letting unqualified people with no knowledge of chemistry and dentistry work in your mouth, you are risking burns, scarring and permanent disfigurement.
 Please follow this link to see the stories below of issues that have occurred when people let hairdressers and beauticians provide teeth whitening.

-Presence of composite restorations, mixed with natural tooth structure, which will not
+Presence of composite restorations mixed with natural tooth structure, which will not

 lighten with treatment.
 They may need replacing post whitening.
+If the restorative needs of the patient are too high, whitening may not be a good idea.

 Porcelain restorations such as crowns and veneers will not lighten, and may